skip to main content

 Secondary Admission to the Broad College

-Admission to the Broad College of Business is limited and competitive; academic factors, non-academic factors, and an option personal statement are considered.
+Admission to the Broad College of Business is limited and competitive; academic factors, non-academic factors, and an option statement of extenuating circumstances are considered.
 Students with a strong work ethic, demonstrated scholarship and leadership abilities are encouraged to apply.
 All applicants must comply with the Broad Policy Statement for undergraduate students.

 Beginning Spring 2023, students admitted to the Broad College via the Secondary admission pathway will be admitted immediately to the degree-granting major of their choice.